 - Add the sevai or idiyappam

 - Mix well and make sure the flavours are balanced well.
 Adjust salt or lemon juice as required.
+You can also add a pinch of sugar

 - Serve warm with coconut chutney